bcgov/ols-router/router-developer-guide.md

 # BC Route Planner
 # Developer Guide
-This guide is aimed at developers who would like to incorporate the BC Route Planner into their applications and websites.
+This guide is aimed at developers who would like to incorporate the BC Route Planner into their applications, websites and scripts.
 <br>
 ## Introduction
 The BC Route Planner REST API lets you integrate routing between locations in BC into your own applications.
 This document expands on aspects of the REST API that are covered in the [API Specification](https://raw.githubusercontent.com/bcgov/api-specs/master/router/router.json).
 You can test and explore the API in the [API Console](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/bcgov/api-specs/master/router/router.json).
 For a list of the latest changes to the Route Planner API, see [Route Planner Release Notes](https://bcgov.github.io/ols-router/rpng-release-notes.html)